emnify/product-docs/CONTRIBUTING.md

 Immediately after creating the PR, GitHub takes you to its details page.
 This is where you will receive feedback from reviewers and find status updates.

-Please note the 4 tabs on this page:
+Please note the four tabs on this page:

 ![](https://user-images.githubusercontent.com/49970529/225022525-9f494255-915a-4c43-b073-8303032007f4.png)